Cat Peeing on Bed: What Your Cat Is Trying to Tell You

 When It's NOT Behavioral: Medical Causes of Bed-Peeing

-Sometimes, what looks like a behavioral problem is actually a medical emergency.
+Sometimes what looks like a behavioral problem is actually a medical issue.
+Before attributing bed-peeing to anxiety or litter box aversion, rule out the conditions below.

 Urinary Tract Infection (UTI)